Allium tricoccum: By Native Americans

+In culture

-Chicago received its name from a dense growth of ramps near Lake Michigan in Illinois Country observed in the 17th century.
+The city Chicago received its name from a dense growth of ramps near Lake Michigan in Illinois Country observed in the 17th century.
 The Chicago River was referred to by the plant's indigenous name, according to explorer Robert Cavelier, sieur de La Salle, and by his comrade, the naturalist and diarist Henri Joutel.
-The plant, called shikaakwa (chicagou) in the Miami-Illinois language spoken by the local indigenous Miami people, was once thought to be Allium cernuum, the nodding wild onion, but research in the early 1990s showed the correct plant was the ramp.
+The plant, called shikaakwa (chicagou) in the Miami-Illinois language spoken by the local indigenous people, was once thought to be Allium cernuum, the nodding wild onion, but research in the early 1990s showed the correct plant was the ramp.

 The ramp has strong associations with the folklore of the central Appalachian Mountains.
 Fascination and humor have fixated on the plant's extreme pungency.
 Jim Comstock, editor and co-owner of the Richwood News Leader, introduced ramp juice into the printer's ink of one issue as a practical joke, invoking the ire of the U.S. Postmaster General.

 The inhabitants of Appalachia have long celebrated spring with the arrival of the ramp, believing it to be a tonic capable of warding off many winter ailments.
 Indeed, ramp's vitamin and mineral content did bolster the health of people who went without many green vegetables during the winter.

-Native American ethnobotany

-Cuisine

-The Menominee, Cherokee, Iroquois, Potawatomi and Ojibwa all consume the plant in their traditional cuisines.